 Allow the coffee to cool to room temperature before introducing it to the plant.

 Pro tip: Dilute the leftover coffee with water because concentrated amounts of coffee can burn the Dieffenbachia’s roots.

-You don’t have to be an avid coffee drinker to possess coffee grounds.
+To possess coffee grounds, you don’t have to be an avid coffee drinker.
 You can always ask coffee houses near you to provide you with used coffee grounds.

 Most of them will be happy to provide them to you for free.
 You might even be doing them a favor by taking the coffee grounds.

-So there you have it, a detailed guide on using coffee grounds with Dieffenbachia.
+So there you have a detailed guide on using coffee grounds with Dieffenbachia.

 Dieffenbachia plants do like coffee grounds – but in low to moderate doses.
 You should only use them occasionally to supplement with existing fertilizers.
 Have you ever used coffee grounds with dieffenbachia plants in California?
 Let us know how it worked out for your plants.

-Also, you may like to read more house plant articles:
+Also, you may like to read more articles: